J-Ramalho/industRial/docs/12_glossary.md

 **operator:** The variation that comes from the operators, with 3 levels in this case.

-**replicants, n:** number of replications corresponding to the number of times each part is measured by each operator.
+**replicates, n:** number of replications corresponding to the number of times each part is measured by each operator.

 **repeatability (or error, or residuals):** The variation that is not explained by part, operator, or the operator and part interaction.
 It represents how much variability is caused by the measurement device (the same operator measures the same part many times, using the same gage).
 The repeatability can be measured directly from the Anova table from the residual mean squares.

 **reproducibility:** how much variation is caused by the differences between operators (different operators measure the same part many times, using the same gage).

-**operators:** the operators part of the reproducibility is the operators variation minus the interaction divided by the number of different parts times the replicants (zero if negative).
+**operators:** the operators part of the reproducibility is the operators variation minus the interaction divided by the number of different parts times the replicates (zero if negative).

 **parts:operators:** The variation that comes from the operator and part interaction.
 An interaction exists when an operator measures different parts differently.
-The interaction part of of the reproducibility is the interaction minus the repeatability divided by the number of replicants (zero if negative).
+The interaction part of of the reproducibility is the interaction minus the repeatability divided by the number of replicates (zero if negative).

 **part-to-part:** the variability due to different parts.
 Ideally, very little should be due to repeatability and reproducibility.
 Differences between parts should account for most of the variability (when the %Contribution from part-to-part variation is high, the measurement system can reliably distinguish between parts).